StevenBlack/vocab/million-dollar-words.md

 damages that may occur because of your actions.
 For movie buffs, double indemnity is an insurance phrase for a double pay-off in certain instances— murder, for example.

+### indulgences
+In the teaching of the Catholic Church, an indulgence is "a way to reduce the amount of punishment one has to undergo for sins".

 ### ineffable